CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 There is much to say about the Calcio Storico, both in fact and theory.

-Commentators usually focus on the exuberant pagentry of the spectacle or the thuggish violence of the actual game— both of which are notable.
+Commentators usually focus on the exuberant pagentry of the spectacle and the thuggish violence of the actual game— both of which are notable.

-Perhaps most intriguing, however, is the meaning of the event to the contenders on the field and their family, friends and neighbors in the stands.
+But how about the contenders on the field and their family, friends and neighbors in the stands?

 (Phot oLyle Goldberg)